 In modern hardware, what you connect the agent to is likely what is known as a switched port where each device has no access to other devices unless you have configured them to communicate together.

-Echo Networks is not interested in personal activity, only how your Internet services, provider and higher-level providers are performing when using OutagesIO.
+Echo Networks is not interested in personal activity, only in how your Internet services, provider, and higher-level providers are performing.
 The service is about troubleshooting Internet/IP connectivity only and not how Internet services are used.

-OutagesIO collects Internet connectivity data only.
-Your own Internet connection performance data is shown in your dashboard.
-Details include your local network IP, your public IP and your provider’s IPs which are used to generate your reports.
+The agent collects Internet connectivity data only.
+Your Internet connection performance data is shown in your dashboard.
+Details include your local network IP, your public IP, and your provider’s IPs which are used to generate your reports.

 Your connection performance data can be aggregated to show that others in your area are experiencing similar problems.
 This would show as multiple icons on your map in your agent dashboard.

-The same reports you see for your agent/s can be combined with ports to provide a wider range, helping to determine one or more providers are experiencing larger scale disconnections, outages or other issues.
+The same reports you see for your agent/s can be combined with ports to provide a wider range, helping to determine whether one or more providers are experiencing larger-scale disconnections, outages, or other issues.

 What performance data could be shared?

-Some of this data may be shared for analysis using third party analytics companies to gather additional details for better overall reports.
-Such companies provide services such as the Google map, IP lookup services, IP/geo-location services, all tools which are used daily by IT support admins around the world.
+Some of this data may be shared for analysis using third-party analytics companies to gather additional details for better overall reports.
+Such companies provide services such as Google map, IP lookup services, IP/geo-location services, all tools that are used daily by IT support admins around the world.

 No, the street address you entered for the agent is not public.

-In our early versions of the service, we allowed members to enter their own location details.
+In our early versions of the service, we allowed members to enter their location details.
 Many would abbreviate or use different words which prevented correlating problems in your areas.
-Using Google maps allowed us to have consistent location and time zone details.
+Using Google Maps allowed us to have consistent location and time zone details.